 Wolfgang Hoffmann, Sven Till

-Director: Andrew Dawson
+& Andrew Dawson

-Male duets are not uncommon in contemporary dance, but this pair push the boundaries emotionally as well as physically.
+“Male duets are not uncommon in contemporary dance, but this pair push the boundaries emotionally as well as physically.
 Their embraces move from manacles to games, wrestling holds, reassurance and intimate respect.
-It’s a gripping piece.
+It’s a gripping piece.”

-Jan Parry.
-The Observer
+– Jan Parry, The Observer

 A “box”, barely 1.5sq meters encapsulate the shared experiences and life paths of the two performers.
 It is their playground, home, prison, and their sanctuary, source of light, sound and memories.
 A place where their lives start and finish, to which they’re bound for better or worse.
 Within this confined space the two performers are forced to concentrate on the freedom that comes from within.

 Wolfgang Hoffmann and Sven Till explore the boundaries of dance and theatre in this intense and moving piece inspired both by Brian Keenan’s book “An Evil Cradling” and Stanley Kubrick’s film “2001 A Space Odyssey”.
 With intense imagery and heroic adventures they slip from comedy to tragedy and back again with a brief detour through outer space.

 Central figures of the fabrik Theatre in Potsdam, this is Hoffmann’s and Till’s first duet together.